 The ending of All Creatures Here Below really screwed me up, and it’s been festering in my brain for about a week now.
-(Technically, I’m already screwed up, and this just raised the issue.)
+(Technically, I’m already screwed up, and this just raised the issue.
+The coincidence that it was released on my birthday in 2019 is rather odd.)
 As I mentioned in a prior, spoiler-free post, I rented it, saw it, had to watch it a second time.
 This movie strikes the precise emotional chords for me.
 YMMV.

 Before you read further, please note that this is one of those few movies that I’m glad I saw spoiler-free.
 If you’re at all spoiler-averse, you should stop reading now and watch the movie.
 If not, you’re robbing yourself of a process that made the movie even better for me.
 I watched it once, tolerating the typical humdrum character and story development necessary to start any film, was hit with the twist towards the end (which I won’t spoil here), and then was hit with the ending.
 At that point, I knew I had to watch it again, which completely changed how I saw the start of the movie.
 It was no longer humdrum; rather, almost every moment became disturbing and/or important.